aaatipamula/aaatipamula.github.io/pages/about.md

 **Hey, I'm Aniketh, a developer, student, and hobbyist.**

-I'm currently pursuing a *B.S. in Computer Science* at [The University of Kansas](https://eecs.ku.edu).
+I'm currently pursuing a *B.S. in Computer Science* with a Minor in Math at [The University of Kansas](https://eecs.ku.edu).

 Artist Spotlights: